MichaelLangbein/tdl2/backend/data/wiki/math/algebra_linear.md

-# Inverse
+## Inverse

 If $A$ has dimensions $n \times n$, then the inverse $A^{-1}$ such that
 $$ A A^{-1} = A^{-1} A = I $$
 exists iff $det_A \neq 0$.

-\paragraph{Nonsqare} matrices do not have an inverse, but they might have a right- or left-inverse.
+**Nonsqare** matrices do not have an inverse, but they might have a right- or left-inverse.
 Consider $C = A A^T$.
 This is a square matrix, so it might have an inverse:
 $$ A A^T (A A^T)^{-1} = I $$
 Calling $A^T (A A^T)^{-1} = A^{RI}$ the right inverse: